-I am an evolutionary ecologist interested in the evolution of ecology, morphology, and performance.
-I primarily study amphibians and reptiles, and my research answers questions about evolution at or above the species level by using phylogenetic comparative analyses and statistical modeling.
-For this research I analyze many types of data, including phylogenetic, biogeographic, whole-organism performance (e.g., jumping, swimming), morphological, and ecological data.
-While I have done large-scale analyses on previously published data, most of my research focuses on data that I have collected via fieldwork or work in museums.
-Please look at "Research" and "Fieldwork" for more in-depth information about my research.
+In the Moen lab we study the evolution of ecology, morphology, and performance, primarily in amphibians.
+This research answers questions about evolution at or above the species level by using phylogenetic comparative analyses and statistical modeling.
+We analyze many types of data, including phylogenetic, biogeographic, whole-organism performance (e.g., jumping, swimming), morphological, and ecological data.
+We usually collect these data in the field or from museum specimens, but we also conduct large-scale analyses of previously published data.
+Please look at "Research" and "Fieldwork" for more in-depth information about the research we do.